 Martin-Baker was dedicated to improving the seat capability and in the mid-fifties succeeded in qualifying a seat system that resulted from a survivable ejection on the runway at speeds above 100 knots.
 In 1956, BuAer contracted with Grumman to install the new Mk4 M-B seat in an F9F-8T for a demonstration.
 Flying Officer Sidney Hughes, RAF, successfully ejected from it at Patuxent River in August 1957 while on the runway at 120 kts.

 This successful demonstration resulted in a Navy contract with Martin-Baker for the Mk5 seat, which was a strengthened version of the Mk 4 from a crashworthiness standpoint.
 (An actuator loop was also added at the front of the seat pan to expedite ejection if required, such as an emergency during catapult launch, or when g-levels made reaching the face-curtain loops difficult.)
 Most in-service Navy fighters with ejection seats were changed over to the new seat, either in production or as a retrofit.
 It took a few years because each installation had to be developed and certified by Martin-Baker.
-The seats were somewhat tailored to each aircraft type, with specific identifiers in some cases, e.g. H5 for the F4H, F5 for the F8U, and P5 for the F4D (shown here).
+The seats were somewhat tailored to each aircraft type and therefore identified by a prefix letter, e.g. H5 for the F4H, F5 for the F8U, and P5 for the F4D (shown here).

 The changeover appears to have begun with the single and two-seat F9F Cougars in the training command.
 The first F9F-8T ejection on Martin-Baker seats was in September 1958.
 The first Cougar ejection was in November.